sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 === "SCL2 & SDA2"
+	!!! tip
+		SCL2 & SDA2 are only available on GNSSDO.

 	The SCL2 and SDA2 screw terminals provide access to the TCXO I^2^C bus, allowing the user to connect an external configurable TCXO if desired.
 The I^2^C voltage level is set by the VCCIO switch: 3.3V or 5V.
-The provided firmware supports the SiTime SiT5358; the user will need to modify the firmware to support additional osciillators.
+The provided firmware supports the SiTime SiT5358 and the Rakon STP3593LF; the user will need to modify the firmware to support additional osciillators.

 	<article style="text-align: center;" markdown>